 This settlement is typically negotiated by the insurance company and your attorney (or you if you don’t have legal counsel).
 Negotiations may take some time as the insurance will propose a settlement and your attorney will either counter or accept it.
 Once you receive the funds, it will be up to you to budget so that the money is used appropriately.
 You want to make sure that you don’t run out and can’t pay your bills, especially if you have medical bills that you incur after the settlement is finalized.

 Reopening a Case

-In some rare cases a worker’s compensation case can be reopened if it is within 18 years from the date that the accident occurred.
+In some rare cases a New York worker’s compensation case can be reopened if it is within 18 years from the date that the accident occurred.
 If your condition has gotten worse or if you received compensation for your medical bills and lost wages but never negotiated a settlement you may be able to reopen your case to address those issues.
 If you are considered to be 80% permanently disabled by your doctor, and that designation is given after your case is closed, you may be able to reopen it if it is within the time frame as allowed by law.

 Most requests to reopen a workers’ comp case are denied so it is best to have experienced legal representation to help you and increase your chances.
 Still, you may be better to choose to either leave the medical portion of your case open or carefully plan and negotiate your future medical settlement so that it will cover all of your expenses in the weeks, months, and years to come – or as long as you are treating your injury.

 Finding Legal Assistance

 If you’ve been hurt on the job, you probably have some questions about workers’ compensation payments and settlements.
 Let Paul Giannetti help.
 As an experienced New York workers’ compensation attorney, Mr. Giannetti has the background and education to handle all aspects of your case.
 He will answer your questions so that you better understand the process, and he will fight for you to ensure that you are fully compensated and get all that you deserve.
 Call today for your free consultation and put Paul Giannetti to work for you.